arhadthedev/fecer-browser/README.md

    For Windows it can be, for example, one of the following sets:

-   - CMake, Ninja, LLVM+Visual Studio Build Tools, Windows SDK
+   - CMake, Ninja, LLVM >= 13.0 + Visual Studio Build Tools, Windows SDK
    - CMake, Ninja, MinGW-w64
    - Visual Studio >= 16.8 (2019, when C11 support was added)

+   *On LLVM: llvm-rc before 64bc44f (13.0) had no preprocessor.
+As a result,
+   \*.rc Windows resource files could not use identifiers from Windows SDK and definitions from resource.h.*

-   Technically, C99 only is needed.
+   *On Visual Studio: technically, C99 only is needed.
 However, Microsoft denies its support because of its insecure on-stack variable-length arrays.
-Instead, it supports C11 that makes such a feature optional.
+Instead, it supports C11 that makes such a feature optional.*

    Then, install Python >= 3.2 (because of argparse) to run scripts from `util`.